 Global Studies Foundation Student Grant is designed to support foreign language training and other academic studies abroad.
 This grant provides supplemental funds for American students who are already studying abroad under the auspices of an official study abroad program conducted by an accredited academic institution.
 The foundation is particularly interested in funding the study of strategically significant countries and languages.
 Grant recipients are expected to share this experience with others upon his or her return, ideally, with multiple audiences and varied media.

 The Joan Nelson Scholarship ($2,500) assists members who participate in a study abroad program.
-Joan Nelson was a beloved Golden Key advisor, dedicated board member, mentor, leader and friend to many in the Golden Key community. https://www.goldenkey.org/scholarships-awards/
+Joan Nelson was a beloved Golden Key advisor, dedicated board member, mentor, leader and friend to many in the Golden Key community. https://www.goldenkey.org/scholarship/joan-nelson-study-abroad-scholarship/

 Frequently Asked Questions

 You will pay the cost of that program, which will include your tuition and housing, through your student account at D'Youville.
-You will remain a registered DYC student and receive credit through D'Youville.
+You will remain a registered D'Youville student and receive credit through D'Youville.
 Faculty led programs are much shorter in duration and currently run only in the summer.
 You will be registered for the particular course that is tied to the faculty led study abroad program.
-You will pay DYC summer tuition and additional fees will be charged to your student account for the study abroad experience.
+You will pay D'Youville summer tuition and additional fees will be charged to your student account for the study abroad experience.

-Applications can either be picked up in person from the International Student Office, DAC Suite 219 or download the Study Abroad Application (PDF).
+Applications can either be picked up in person from the Student Success Center or

-|Summer Program||march 1|
+|Summer Program||March 1|